-Family-bearing consultants would prefer a few extra hours of time home on a Sunday night and hence choose the Monday flight.
+Family-bearing consultants would prefer a few extra hours of time at home on a Sunday night and hence choose the Monday flight.

 There is more variability on the return leg.
 Usually the return flight is on a Thursday - so that the team can work in the home office on Fridays.
 This is always a much preferred retreat.
 It allows consultants to socialise in the office, file expenses, spend an extra day home, wake up to their family, and much more.
 Flight times are picked based on client schedules.
 Sometimes it can be early evenings and sometimes in the night.